CBD is completely non-psychoactive & non-addictive.

-Many parents are wondering if the supplement is safe to give to their children — and whether it is legal.
+Many parents are wondering if CBD supplements are safe to give to their children — and what dose to use.

-In this article, we’ll cover everything you need to know about giving CBD to children.
+In this article, we’ll cover everything you need to know about using CBD with children.

-We’ll cover the laws, the safety aspects, some of the most popular reasons people are using it, and how to calculate the right dose depending on the child’s age and weight.
+We’ll cover the laws, safety, reasons why people are using it with their kids, and how to calculate the right dose depending on your child’s age and weight.

 Let’s get started.